 BIDs are an arrangement whereby businesses come together and decide which improvements they feel could be made in their place, be it town, city centre, tourism destination or business park, how they will implement these improvements and what it will cost them.
 BIDs are financed and controlled by the businesses within the selected area.
 BIDs deliver additional projects and services over and above those already provided by public bodies.

 Why do businesses support BIDs?

-A BID is a mechanism which allows businesses to raise a sum of money to manage and deliver projects that they have identified and believe will improve their trading environment, ultimately increasing trade for those businesses who are paying for the improvements.
+A BID is a mechanism which allows businesses to raise a sum of money collectively to manage and deliver projects that they have identified and believe will improve their trading environment, ultimately increasing trade for those businesses who are paying for the improvement.

 Who pays for a BID?

 Once projects and services have been agreed, businesses will pay a small amount (known as the ‘BID Levy’) to manage and deliver projects that they have identified and believe will improve their trading environment and performance, ultimately providing a return on their investment.